 In order to sustain the species, a giant sequoia needs to produce only one offspring over its entire lifespan.

 The giant sequoia only reproduces every 20 years.
-Forest fires are required to open its cones.
+Forest fires are required to open their cones.